Version 2.2.0 Software

 However, if BOTH SPLITS is on, then when the Split button is on (split keyboard play), the foot switch will affect both splits.
 For example, if Split is on, the sustain pedal will sustain notes on both the Left and Right Splits.

-FIXED: Regardless of how hard or soft you play, a velocity value of 96 is always sent.
+Regardless of how hard or soft you play, a fixed velocity value (96 by default) is always sent.

 Hold the Fixed Velocity pad to adjust the fixed velocity value that is sent by swiping left or right.
 Default is 96.